joshyorko/open-datalakehouse/README.md

    ./setup_datalakehouse.sh
    ```

 ## Architecture Overview

 This project deploys a complete data lakehouse architecture on Kubernetes:

-- Minio serves as the object storage layer (deployed using Bitnami Helm chart)
+- [Minio](https://min.io/) serves as the object storage layer (deployed using Bitnami Helm chart)
-- Dremio provides SQL query capabilities over the data lake (deployed using Bitnami Helm chart)
+- [Dremio](https://www.dremio.com/) provides SQL query capabilities over the data lake (deployed using Bitnami Helm chart)
-- Project Nessie acts as a versioned metadata catalog (deployed using Bitnami Helm chart)
+- [Project Nessie](https://projectnessie.org/) acts as a versioned metadata catalog (deployed using Bitnami Helm chart)
-  - Nessie relies on a PostgreSQL database, also deployed using a Bitnami Helm chart
+  - Nessie relies on a [PostgreSQL](https://www.postgresql.org/) database, also deployed using a Bitnami Helm chart
-- Apache Superset offers data visualization and exploration (deployed using the official Helm chart)
+- [Apache Superset](https://superset.apache.org/) offers data visualization and exploration (deployed using the official Helm chart)
-- Custom Jupyter Lab Image with Spark built in for PySpark Notebooks enables distributed data processing (custom image built and maintained by the project author)
+- Custom [Jupyter Lab](https://jupyter.org/) Image with Spark built in for PySpark Notebooks enables distributed data processing (custom image built and maintained by the project author)

 By using Bitnami charts for Dremio, Nessie, Minio, and PostgreSQL, we ensure consistent and well-maintained deployments of these components.
 The official Superset chart provides the latest features and best practices for deploying Superset.
 The custom Spark image allows for tailored configuration and dependencies specific to this project's needs.

 ## Dremio UI Setup for Nessie and S3 Storage

-After deploying Dremio, follow these steps to set up the connection to Nessie and S3 storage:
+After deploying Dremio, you will notice that the follow has been setup for you:

 1. Log in to the Dremio UI
-2. Add http://nessie:19120/api/v1 as the ness url in the Dremio UI
+2. Nessie Has been added as a data source
-3. Set the root path to "warehouse" (or any bucket you have access to)
+3. Minio has been added as an Object Store
-4. Set the following connection properties:
+4. Three Workspace spaces have been created for you:
-   - `fs.s3a.path.style.access` to `true`
+   - Bronze
-   - `fs.s3a.endpoint` to `dremio-minio:9000`
+   - Silver
-   - `dremio.s3.compat` to `true`
+   - Gold

 These settings will ensure that Dremio can properly communicate with Minio for S3-compatible storage and Nessie for metadata management.

-## Data Generation and Analysis Tools
+## Some Nice to Haves

 This project includes several tools to help you generate sample data and analyze it within your data lakehouse: